manus/image-comparator/README.md

 - In 'images.csv', use 'images/' prefix with all image paths.
 It is relative path since images are inside 'images' folder.
 - Absolute paths would work too.
 But these would be different when running on your host machine and inside the docker container (working directory inside docker container is '/usr/src/app').
 - You can use a different folder to save images and a different name for the input csv file.
 The csv file should have the 2 headers (image1, image2).
 If using docker container, you will need to update the 'Dockerfile' to copy the new folder and new csv file into the container.
-After that you will need to rebuild the docker image before running (``docker build --tag image_comparator:1.0 .``)
+- If using docker, everytime a change is made, you will need to rebuild the docker image before running (``docker build --tag image_comparator:1.0 .``)